angelinakumanova/focusx/README.md

 ### 🔸 Backend
 - Multiple Spring Boot microservices written in Java 21.
-- MongoDB is used as the primary database for storing user data, goals, and sessions.
+- MongoDB is used as the primary database for storing user data, goals, sessions and notifications.
 - Kafka handles real-time messaging between services, enabling event-driven updates.
+- Redis caches frequently accessed data as to reduce DB load.

 ### 🔸 Frontend
 - A React + TypeScript single-page application built with Vite.